 If you’ve been physically or psychologically injured, your first step should be to retain a qualified counsel to guide you through the process.
 One big reason to retain a lawyer is the issue of the statute of limitations.

 A statute of limitations gives you a time frame during which you can sue.
 If you miss that time window, the court may decline to hear your claim.
 Here’s what you need to know about the statute of limitations on personal injury law in Indiana and how to protect your rights to seek compensation for your injuries.
+Learn more about personal injury law and give us a call at (219) 852-7089 today!

 What Is a Statute of Limitations?